incitron/incitron_docs/pages/02_math_model.md

 $$For~b \in B,~p \in P_b,~t \in \{ 2,...,T \},~s \in S,~d = D: $$

 $$ \frac{z_{\mathrm{sptD}} - z_{\mathrm{spt-1D}}}{z_{\mathrm{bpt-1s}} - z_{\mathrm{spt-1D}}} = f_{\mathrm{st}} $$

+Discretised out-fractions:

+A priori discretisation of the out-fractions $$ f_{\mathrm{st}} $$ and to produce a piece-wise linear outer approximation of the non-linear mixing constraints.

 **(8) General Side Constraints**